theresegatsing/cyber-range-platform/README.md

 attack** to prove whether the rule actually holds.
 Then it grades the write-up and produces a PDF incident report.

+Learners need nothing installed — just a browser and a URL.

 ---

 ## Table of contents